Located approximately 125km north-west of the Shetland Islands, the Laggan and Tormore fields represent the future of the UK oil and gas industry.

 The new Shetland Gas Plant (SGP) represents the very hub of Laggan-Tormore.

 The site of the development, lying just to the east of the existing Sullom Voe Terminal, has since 2010 been the focus of a complex and large-scale construction project – the biggest individual building programme in the UK since the London Olympics.

 The challenges involved in establishing the facility have called for creative and forward-thinking solutions that are sympathetic to the environment and the wishes of the local community.

-They've also required detailed logistical planning as materials and equipment are delivered from around the world, and a large-scale workforce assembled to turn the plans into reality.
+They've also required detailed logistical planning as materials and equipment have been delivered from around the world, and a large-scale workforce assembled to turn the plans into reality.

 All preparatory earthworks, including large-scale terracing work on the steeply-sloped site, were completed by the summer of 2011.

-Two large peat stores, used to accommodate 650,000m³ of material excavated during the pre-construction phases, were subsequently erected.
+Two large peat stores, used to accommodate 650,000m³ of material excavated during the pre-construction phases, were then erected.

-The main EPC (engineering, procurement and construction) contractor Petrofac took over the site in October 2011 to begin construction activities.
+The main EPC (engineering, procurement and construction) contractor, Petrofac, took over the site in October 2011 to begin construction work.